-On or before January 1 each year, the Village will post, and provide the Council with a seniority list setting forth each employee's seniority date by classification.
+Upon request, the Village will provide the Council with a seniority list setting forth each employee's seniority date by classification.
 The Village shall not be responsible for any errors in the seniority list unless such errors are brought to the attention of the Village in writing within fourteen (14) calendar days after the Council's receipt of the list.